Core Courses: obligatory for all students

 - the preparation and use of visual aids.

 The translation theory module is taught for three two-hour lectures per term, in addition to two seminars, and runs over two terms.
 Starting with the assumption that translation is possible, the course examines various theories of translation and issues in translation, considering questions of text type, target audience of both the original and translation (which may differ in significant respects) translation strategies and general versus language-specific considerations.
 In each case practical questions of translatability will take precedence.
-The broad theoretical perspective on translation provided by this course complements the specific Arabic/English orientation of the translation modules (module co-ordinator: Professor D Newman).
+The broad theoretical perspective on translation provided by this course complements the specific Arabic/English orientation of the translation modules.
+(Module co-ordinator: Dr S Tyulenev).

 The dissertation is 15,000 words in length and is written over the summer term, following the completion of all taught courses, and should be a theoretical/applied linguistics study relating to Arabic/English translation or translation theory.